Laura Joyce Bell: 1882–1903

 She next signed with the Bijou Opera House where, from June 1882, Bell played Lady Jane in the Gilbert and Sullivan opera Patience, which featured Digby Bell as Archibald Grosvenor.
 In October she appeared with Bell as Lady Sangazure in The Sorcerer (Lillian Russell played Aline).
 In January 1883, she sang the role of Mrs. Cowslip at the Bijou in the Solomon and Stephens opera, Virginia.
 In March 1883, she married Digby Bell.
 The same year, she was with the McCaull Comic Opera Company at the Casino Theatre performing Manola in an English adaptation of Offenbach's La princesse de Trébizonde, and that November, with Rice's Opera Bouffe Company, she appeared at the Bijou as Diana, then Juno, in Orpheus and Eurydice, Max Freeman's adaptation of Offenbach's Orphée aux enfers.
 Other roles during this period included Bathilde in Olivette, Donna Scolastica in Heart and Hand, Lady Clare in Nell Gwynne.

 From October 1884 Bell was engaged at the Casino as Palmatica in a revival of The Beggar Student, by Carl Millöcker.
 The following March at the Casino, Bell was Ruth to her husband's Sergeant of Police in The Pirates of Penzance, and to positive reviews in the spring of 1886 Bell and her husband toured with McCaull's company in an English-language version of Millöcker's comic opera The Black Hussars (Der schwarze Husar).
-Later in 1886 the two toured with the same company in Don Caesar, possibly from Boucicault's play Don Caesar de Bazan; or, Love and Honor, and The Crowing Hen, from Edmond Audran's Le Serment d'Amour.Welch, Deshler.
-The Theatre, 1886, p.
-323, accessed 9 August 2013 Bell continued to tour with McCaull for many years, often with her husband.
+Later in 1886 the two toured with the same company in Don Caesar, possibly from Boucicault's play Don Caesar de Bazan; or, Love and Honor, and The Crowing Hen, from Edmond Audran's Le Serment d'Amour.
+Bell continued to tour with McCaull for many years, often with her husband.